 Nature Encounters Tours & Travel is keen to support Gorilla Conservation right at the source.
 Our donations of cash and rubber boots (purchased in a local market and given directly to the park headquarters) have helped the trackers and rangers do their job of protecting this endangered primate.

-Again, every trip to Kenya we visit this wonderful school.
-NETT guests have brought everything from books, toothbrushes, school supplies and clothes.
+Every trip to Kenya we visit this wonderful school.
+NETT guests have supplied the school with everything from books, toothbrushes, school supplies and clothes.
 Some have personally donated large amounts (you know who you are and thank you!) as have various Rotary Clubs spearheaded by their members.
-With amazing donations we have been able to purchase mattresses, sheets, towels, sanitary napkins (or the girls can't go to school....) and over 700 mosquito nets to help the prevention of Malaria!
-The latest donations have allowed us to put fresh, clean water into the kitchen and dorms!
+With amazing donations we have been able to purchase mattresses, sheets, towels, sanitary napkins (or the girls can’t go to school….) and over 700 mosquito nets to help the prevention of Malaria!
+In 2014 one generous donation put fresh, clean water into the kitchen and dorms!
 Previously, the girls were living on 5 liters of water per week for washing, cooking and cleaning – now they have access to unlimited water.
-We are very proud of your contributions and know the girls have and continue to benefit - Asante Sana!
+In 2020, the kitchen was upgraded thanks to Rotary Calgary Downtown & Rotary International AND they, with some amazing private donations – the dorms now have toilets and showers in them!
+We are very proud of your contributions and know the girls have and continue to benefit – Asante Sana!
 Check out the Friends of AIC Kajiado Girls School website and Facebook page to see how you can help or sponsor a girl to further her education!

 Painted Dogs, also known as African Wild Dogs, are unique to Africa and they are among this continent’s most endangered species.
 It is estimated that less than 7,000 remain in the wild.
 The Painted Dog population in Zimbabwe is one of the last strongholds of the species and we are committed to their conservation.
 Our conservation methods and our work with the local communities are beginning to have a positive effect on the outlook of the Painted Dog species.